commpaslab/lpps5360/docs/populations.md

 Each team will focus on a particular population for which you will identify a primary problem or need which might be (or is being) addressed through public policy.
 You’ll deepen and develop your understanding and evaluation through a series of briefs.

 Your team may choose one of the following populations or propose an alternative population.
+All of these could use more focus and narrowing (e.g., geographically, intersectionally, occupationally, economically, linguistically, or other overlapping dimensions):

 * Displaced workers
 * Women in the military